Tomorrow’s corporate reporting – a critical system at risk

 Find out more

 We would welcome your thoughts on the issues raised in the report and any ideas you may have for achieving change in the system.
-If you are interested in participating in the debate, please join the new tomorrow's corporate reporting discussion group on CIMAsphere, or see www.tomorrowscorporatereporting.com and www.forceforgood.com.
+If you are interested in participating in the debate, please see www.tomorrowscorporatereporting.com and www.forceforgood.com.

 To find out more about this project read Nick Topazio’s blog on the main findings of the report.
 Previous relevant blogs include tomorrow's corporate reporting and a TCR update.